TaruDesigns/cookiecutter-pyorm/{{ cookiecutter.repo_name }}/README.md

     │   ├── processed      <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
+    ├── db{{ cookiecutter.__db1normalname__ }}
+    │   ├── __init.py__    <- Dummy to be able to import the module
+    │   ├── models.py      <- SQL Alchemy models.
+    │   ├── urlgen.py      <- Helper to generate the connection string
+    │   ├── ermodel.svg    <- Diagram of the models
+    │   └── secret.py      <- Secrets to build the connection string
+    │
+    |{% if cookiecutter.add_db2 == "yes" %}
+    ├── db{{ cookiecutter.__db2normalname__ }}
+    │   ├── __init.py__    <- Dummy to be able to import the module
+    │   ├── models.py      <- SQL Alchemy models.
+    │   ├── urlgen.py      <- Helper to generate the connection string
+    │   ├── ermodel.svg    <- Diagram of the models
+    │   └── secret.py      <- Secrets to build the connection string
+    |{% endif %}
+    │
     ├── docs               <- A default Sphinx project; see sphinx-doc.org for details │
+    ├── generatediagrams.py <- Script to generate SVG diagrams of the models │
+    ├── generatemodels.py   <- Script to generate SQL Alchemy models
+    │
     ├── models             <- Trained and serialized models, model predictions, or model summaries │